-Upon the proclamation of a local state of emergency by the Board of Supervisors or other authorized official for San Diego County that includes a reference to this section 31.504, evictions without just cause are prohibited until the fifth day after the date of the proclamation unless the County of San Diego issues an urgency ordinance addressing evictions on an earlier date.
+Upon the proclamation of a local state of emergency by the Board of Supervisors or other authorized official for San Diego County that includes a reference to this section 31.504, evictions without just cause are prohibited until the seventh day after the date of the proclamation unless the County of San Diego issues an urgency ordinance addressing evictions on an earlier date.
 The following provisions apply:

-(a) Upon the proclamation of a local state of emergency by the Board of Supervisors or other authorized official for San Diego County that includes a reference to this section 31.503, evictions without just cause are prohibited until the fifth day after the date of the proclamation unless the County of San Diego issues an urgency ordinance addressing evictions on an earlier date.
+(a) Upon the proclamation of a local state of emergency by the Board of Supervisors or other authorized official for San Diego County that includes a reference to this section 31.503, evictions without just cause are prohibited until the seventh day after the date of the proclamation unless the County of San Diego issues an urgency ordinance addressing evictions on an earlier date.

-- (b) For purposes of this section, "just cause" requires a showing that there is an imminent health or safety threat, as defined in Section 31.501 above. - (c) This section does not apply to any eviction where a fully legally compliant notice of eviction has been served or an unlawful detainer action has been filed prior to the proclamation. - (d) In the absence of just cause, no Landlord may lawfully terminate a residential tenancy and are therefore prohibited from engaging in any of the following behaviors with respect to a Tenant of a residential unit: - (1) Serve a notice of termination of tenancy on a Tenant who the Landlord (or any person or combination of persons within the definition of Landlord) knows or reasonably should have known has suffered Economic Loss of any sort caused by the emergency; - (2) File or serve an unlawful detainer lawsuit, ejectment action, or other action on a Tenant who the Landlord (or any person or combination of persons within the definition of Landlord) knows, or reasonably should know, has suffered Economic Loss of any sort caused by the emergency to recover possession of a Residential Unit; - (3) Evict a Tenant or require a Tenant to vacate a residential unit, including by seeking the entry of an eviction judgment or by causing or permitting a writ of possession to be executed, where the Landlord (or any person or combination of persons within the definition of Landlord) knows, or reasonably should know, has suffered Economic Loss of any sort caused by the emergency; - (4) Take any other action in reliance on a notice of termination of tenancy that expired or attempt to induce a tenant to vacate based on such a notice where the Landlord (or any person or combination of persons within the definition of Landlord) knows, or reasonably should know, has suffered Economic Loss of any sort caused by the emergency.
-Any such notice of termination of tenancy served or expiring from the date the proclamation of a local emergency through the end of the proclaimed local emergency shall be deemed invalid and insufficient to support an action in unlawful detainer; - (5) Represent to a Tenant who the Landlord (or any person or combination of persons within the definition of Landlord) knows, or reasonably should know, has suffered Economic Loss of any sort caused by the emergency that the Tenant is required to move out of their unit by law.
+- (b) For purposes of this section, "just cause" requires a showing that there is an imminent health or safety threat, as defined in Section 31.501 above. - (c) This section does not apply to any eviction where a fully legally compliant notice of eviction has been served or an unlawful detainer action has been filed prior to the proclamation, except that no eviction order against a residential tenant may be executed or enforced while Section 31.503 is in effect pursuant to a proclamation of a state of emergency by the Board or other authorized official for San Diego County, unless there is an imminent health or safety threat as defined in Section 31.501 above. - (d) In the absence of just cause, no Landlord may lawfully terminate a residential tenancy and are therefore prohibited from engaging in any of the following behaviors with respect to a Tenant of a residential unit: - (1) Serve a notice of termination of tenancy on a Tenant who the Landlord (or any person or combination of persons within the definition of Landlord) knows or reasonably should have known has suffered Economic Loss of any sort caused by the emergency; - (2) File or serve an unlawful detainer lawsuit, ejectment action, or other action on a Tenant who the Landlord (or any person or combination of persons within the definition of Landlord) knows, or reasonably should know, has suffered Economic Loss of any sort caused by the emergency to recover possession of a Residential Unit; - (3) Evict a Tenant or require a Tenant to vacate a residential unit, including by seeking the entry of an eviction judgment or by causing or permitting a writ of possession to be executed, where the Landlord (or any person or combination of persons within the definition of Landlord) knows, or reasonably should know, has suffered Economic Loss of any sort caused by the emergency; - (4) Take any other action in reliance on a notice of termination of tenancy that expired or attempt to induce a tenant to vacate based on such a notice where the Landlord (or any person or combination of persons within the definition of Landlord) knows, or reasonably should know, has suffered Economic Loss of any sort caused by the emergency.
+Any such notice of termination of tenancy served or expiring while section 31.503 is in effect shall be deemed invalid and insufficient to support an action in unlawful detainer; - (5) Represent to a Tenant who the Landlord (or any person or combination of persons within the definition of Landlord) knows, or reasonably should know, has suffered Economic Loss of any sort caused by the emergency that the Tenant is required to move out of their unit by law.